-The potential for likely significant transboundary environmental effects is considered by the SEA.
+The area to which the Strategy relates shares a border with Northern Ireland and the potential for likely significant transboundary environmental effects is considered by the SEA.
 For this purpose, environmental baseline information at and across the border in Northern Ireland relating to relevant environmental components detailed below have been considered.
 For more detail refer to SEA Environmental Report.